rmonier/terraform-provider-nvkind/docs/DEVELOPMENT.md

     >**NOTE**: For details on Terraform plugins see [this](https://www.terraform.io/docs/plugins/basics.html#installing-plugins) document.

+You can also use `make build` to build it.
+You need to build it on a UNIX system as Windows miss some dependencies (dlfcn missing, unable to determine what C.RTLD_NODELETE and C.RTLD_NOLOAD refers to, etc).

 ## Testing

 In order to test the provider you can run `go test ./...` for the unit tests as well as `make testacc` for the Acceptance Tests.
 If you prefer to only run tests and skip linting and formatting when running Acceptance Tests start them by running `TF_ACC=1 go test ./nvkind -v -count 1 -parallel 20 -timeout 120m`.